Why Windows Loves Linux: The Rise of WSL and Open-Source Collaboration

 • Git: Run it from the Linux terminal inside Windows

-• Ansible: Control remote Linux servers from your Windows workstation (using WSL or SSH)
+• Ansible: Control remote Linux servers from Windows using WSL or SSH

 Using tools like PuTTY or native OpenSSH, Windows users can connect to remote Linux servers.